 Clinics & Services

-Health visitors run our baby immunisation clinics, child health surveillance clinics for all under fives from the surgeries.
+Health visitors run our baby immunisation clinics, child health surveillance clinics for all under fives.

-Antenatal clinics are organised by our midwives and are held in each surgery once per week.
+Antenatal clinics are organised by our midwives and are held at Larkhall Health Clinic.

 We offer a comprehensive family planning service including oral contraceptives, contraceptive injections, barrier methods and can advise on different methods as well as doing routine 'pill checks'.

 As of 1st May 2018 all patients requiring Phlebotomy services (blood to be taken) will be asked to call 01698 368789.
 PLEASE NOTE YOU CAN ATTEND ANY TREATMENT ROOM WITHIN LANARKSHIRE to meet your convenience, please call the Treatment Room number for further information.
 Please ensure you have the paperwork when attending.

 The Phlebotomy service will no longer be based in The Avon Medical Centre or The Cander Centre due to the demand on our services.
 To try to help meet this demand we have employed an additional Advanced Nurse Practitioner and an additional four session Salaried GP.
 This means, due to the availability of clinical rooms in both surgeries and the employment of the additional clinical staff, we are no longer able to offer NHS Lanarkshire Phlebotomy services a room in the practices resulting in the relocation of NHS Lanarkshire phlebotomy services to Larkhall NHSL Treatment Room.

 The aim of promoting health is to try to identify risk factors at an early stage and prevent them from causing ill health.